lamar210/Startup/notes.md

 - (br) is to break up the lines

-- Some styling can be done through HTML
+- Some styling can be done through HTML like font size and color of the text

 - Spans are used for sliders